JonathanGibbings/text-editor/README.md

 A text editor that maintains data online and offline and can be downloaded as a progressive web app.

+## Installation

+1. Download the files
+2. run npm init -y from the root
+3. run npm install from the root
+4. run npm start from the root

 ## Deployed Application

 https://hidden-escarpment-53180.herokuapp.com/